OpenScienceLabs/opensciencelabs.github.io/pages/blog/arx-project-update-a-new-monorepo/index.md

 The goal is not to copy any single language.
 The goal is to combine readable syntax, explicit types, native compilation, and data-oriented abstractions.

-Arx uses LLVM for native code generation and aims to provide native list, tensor, and dataframe abstractions backed internally by IRx runtime support.
-The public documentation also describes Arrow-backed numeric tensors with compiler-known shapes and Arrow-backed named-column dataframes as key features. ([GitHub][1])
+Arx uses LLVM for native code generation and provides support for tensors, dataframes, and series backed by Arrow C++ data containers.

 That combination is the core of the project’s identity: Arx is not only trying to be a general-purpose compiler experiment.
 It is moving toward a language where data containers, Arrow interoperability, and native execution are part of the foundation.